LarsShaq/GANs/README.md

 Instead of condition on y they extend the framework to lean an embedded representation of y which shall follow a gaussian distirbution.
 With this they dont have just the discrete values of y to conditon on but continous values from a distribution which lets them sample new identities as well.
 They make the embedded code follow a posterior by using another discriminator (Adversarial  autoencoders papers).
 This embedded is zId the latent code for id realted feuatres.
 To make sure the other part zNID doenst have person-id realted feature they use the mutual information loss.
 They use the generated images to add to a small, medium and large dataset.
 It had significant imporvemnets to the small dataset but on the large one not as big as you could expect.
 Furthermore there seems to exist a good ratio between fake and real images for training.

+### The unusual Effectieness of Averaging in GAN training - 2019
+They show the benefit of averaging the weights of G during training especially using exponential moving average.
+They give a lot of theoretical stuff I havent read yet, like thath one reason for non-convergence is cycling around an optimal solution.
+Paper hows promising results and easy to implement.

 ### Large Scale GAN Training for High Fidelity Natural Image Synthesis - 2019
 They train conditional GAN on Image Net resulting in state of the art results.
 Specifically they use a lot of recent techniques to make large scale training possible and show that the GANS benefit a lot from scaling.
 - baseline is SA-GAN architecture